 We have already talked about that potatoes come in a huge variety.
 Of course, not every type of potato stands high on GI.
 There are some which are stuck to only 53 points.
 But yes it is very difficult to select one.
 But when we talk about the one with GI 53, it is actually eatable even by diabetics as long as they can make out the difference between this and all the other ones.

 Cooking Style of Potatoes:

-Of course, cooking style of potatoes also makes the difference in this regard.
-Like when you add other ingredients in potatoes, it could be a possibility that the glucose produced by them will be high or low.
-That’s why it is recommended to the patients to eat them either cold or reheated because the boiled potatoes or instant mashed potatoes yield quite high glycemic response.
+Of course, the cooking style of potatoes also makes a difference in this regard.
+Like when you add other ingredients to potatoes, it could be a possibility that the glucose produced by them will be high or low.
+That’s why it is recommended to the patients to eat them either cold or reheated because the boiled potatoes or instant mashed potatoes yield quite a high glycemic response.
 If you want you can even eat them baked potatoes because they are also quite low on GI.